-The Fall 2019 session of the Beginning Beekeeper Course will be Monday evenings starting November 18, 2019 from 6:30 p.m. to 9:30 p.m. at the WSU Snohomish County Extension Cougar Auditorium in McCollum Park, 600 – 128th St SE, Everett.
+The Spring 2020 session of the Beginning Beekeeper Course will be Monday evenings, for 5 weeks, starting February 24, 2020 from 6:30 p.m. to 9:30 p.m. at the WSU Snohomish County Extension Cougar Auditorium in McCollum Park, 600 – 128th St SE, Everett.

 The five-week course is perfect for anyone with no previous beekeeping experience and anyone wanting more information about beekeeping before making the decision to acquire a hive.